punchagan/inkling/README.md

 2. Create a new Netlify site (empty is okay — Inkling will populate it!)

-3. **Add Script Properties**: In your Google Apps Script Properties, add the following three properties to connect Netlify:
+3. **Add Script Properties**: In your Google Apps Script Properties, set the following three properties to connect Netlify:
   - `NETLIFY_SITE_ID`: Found in `Netlify UI → Site settings → General → Site
     details → API ID` .
   - `NETLIFY TOKEN`: A Personal Access Token you create in `Netlify UI → User